GuarantySupportInc/uds3.0/UDS_2.0_TO_3.0_FIELD_MAPPING.md

 **Purpose:** This document provides a comprehensive field-by-field mapping between UDS 2.0 fixed-width records and UDS 3.0 JSON structure.
 It verifies that all UDS 2.0 fields are preserved in UDS 3.0, documents their requirements, and notes compatibility considerations.

-**Note:** This is a living document representing the current state of UDS 3.0's JSON schema compared to UDS 2.0 and does not represent a final proposal.
-Differences between UDS versions in this document _should_ be addressed either as a change to the JSON specification or otherwise noted as an acceptable difference.

 **Key:**
 - **Req 2.0:** R = Required, C = Conditional, O = Optional
 - **Req 3.0:** Y = Required, N = Not Required, C = Conditional (based on JSON schema)